 - It can save your parking location

-- It can also set reminder for your parking location
+- It can also set a reminder for your parking location

 Price vs Value:

 ZUS MSRP price is set to $34.
 While you can get a car charger for $9 – $19.
 You might want to rethink and look up the points put up in the post.
-So, I have spend roughly $160 worth of car chargers and now I end up with ZUS.
+So, I have spent roughly $160 worth of car chargers and now I end up with ZUS.
 And I will not use other chargers.
-I don’t even need the GPS car location tagging feature, the 4.8amps dual port charging consistency and quality already sold me to it.
-Definitely ZUS wins in price vs value comparison for the long run.
+I don’t even need the GPS car location tagging feature, the 4.8amps dual-port charging consistency and quality already sold me to it.
+Definitely ZUS wins at price vs value comparison for the long run.

 Get your own ZUS today.